-The key activities of the Project carried out in the reporting period are located in reclamation areas and existing airport island respectively.
+The key activities of the Project carried out in the reporting period are located in reclamation areas and existing airport island, respectively.
 Works in the reclamation areas included land improvement works, filling works, pavement works, concourse superstructure works, tunnel works for APM and BHS and associated works.
 Land-based works on existing airport island involved T2 expansion works, modification and tunnel works for APM and BHS, utilities works, road and drainage works, excavation works, and 132kV cable laying works.

-The locations of key construction activities are presented in Figure 1.1.
+The locations of key construction activities before and after commissioning of 3RS are presented in Figure 1.1a and Figure 1.1b, respectively.